-Hardly a summer's day on the sands of Southern California passes without some unfortunate beachgoer feeling the painful jab of a stingray.
-"Stingrays are an everyday occurrence along the Southern California coastline," according to lifeguard Lt.
-John Everhart to NBC San Diego news.
-California’s round stingray prefers the state’s southern coast.
-Its sting can be extremely painful, but fatalities are rare.
-While records aren’t typically kept of injuries, a study led by Cal State Long Beach determined the stingray population and number of stings is increasing, especially at Seal Beach where at least 16,000 to 40,000 stingrays swarm.
+Hardly a summer's day in Southern California passes without some unfortunate beachgoer feeling the painful jab of a stingray.
+"Stingrays are an everyday occurrence along the Southern California coastline," lifeguard Lt.
+John Everhart told NBC San Diego news.
+California’s round stingray prefers the state’s southern coast, and its sting can be extremely painful, though fatalities are rare.
+While records of injuries aren’t typically kept, a study led by Cal State Long Beach determined the stingray population and number of stings is increasing, especially at Seal Beach where at least 16,000 to 40,000 stingrays swarm.

 Other California Beaches with Stingrays

 While you won’t see nearly as many stingrays at other California beaches as at Seal Beach, exercise caution at all sandy-bottomed shallows off Southern California beaches.
 The rays tend to come into the shallows and burrow in the sand especially when the surf is flat or small.
 When the waves are big, there’s less danger of an encounter.
 Beaches with abnormally high numbers of stings include Seal Beach, Bolsa Chica and Huntington Beach in Orange County, and San Diego County’s La Jolla Shores and Torrey Pines.
 One unseasonably warm October weekend at Huntington Beach lured 20,000 people to the beach and droves of rays to its shallows, resulting in more than four hundred stings in just two days.

 Leading causes for the increased stings on the Orange Coast, as reported by Environment News Service include: habitat displacement due to development of estuaries and bays; more people moving to Orange County, which in turn brings more people to the beaches; and in the case of Seal Beach, power plants heating water from the San Gabriel River that pours into the ocean.